 Most people spend the majority of their time at Science Centre Singapore’s indoor exhibition halls.
 However, there are two additional exhibition areas that you should not miss when visiting Science Centre Singapore.

-The Kinetic Garden at the front of main building allows visitors to explore scientific principles such as energy transfer in an outdoor setting.
+The Kinetic Garden at the front of the main building allows visitors to explore scientific principles such as energy transfer in an outdoor setting.

 WaterWorks is an outdoor activity area where visitors can have fun with water-based exhibits.
 Bring a change of clothes and prepare a towel if you are planning to visit the WaterWorks.